cornyFruits/cornyFruits.github.io/README.md

 # cornyFruits.github.io
-A fake login page (simulating a phishing attack).
+a fake login page (simulating a phishing attack).

-Used in attacks carried out by a rubber ducky.
+used in attacks carried out by a rubber ducky.

 For educational and academic purposes only.